 Samsung Galaxy S10 range conclusions

 On paper, the S10+ is the hero device if you're not fussed about 5G: big screen, triple rear camera, dual front camera, large battery, and the option of up to 12GB of RAM and 1TB storage.
+The new S10 Lite makes a surprising entry through.
+We currently don't know how much it will cost, but on the spec sheet, if you're looking at S10 devices, it has a lot to offer against all the older phones.

 The standard 10 takes a little step down from the S10+: smaller display (though still big enough), triple rear camera, single front camera, medium-sized battery, smaller storage options but a smaller price too.